mmazzarolo/mmazzarolo.com/content/blog/2021-05-30-browser-specific-format-for-csp-violations/index.md

 **`effectiveDirective`**

 Directive whose enforcement uncovered the violation.
-To me, this is the biggest difference in violation even implementation.
+To me, this is the biggest difference in how violations are implemented.
 - In Firefox and Safari, this is the policy directive that was violated.
 In the example, this is `script-src`.
 - In Chrome, this is the most "specific" directive that was violated.
 In the example, this is `script-src-elem` — even if we haven't declared this directive — because this is where the violation would have occurred if such directive was present in the policy.